rishabhpurohit/Selenium-ALL/README.md

 # Selenium-ALL

+Added Code for Automation of Some website's login

+PREREQUISITES:
-trying selenium for the first time
+Install chromedriver.exe for the code to run.